Tools based on artificial intelligence in education

 What does this mean for you as an educator and employee?

-A recent survey was conducted on the use and view of Chatbots, and other tools based on artificial intelligence among students in Sweden.
-The majority of students are positive to such tools and believe they make the learning process more efficient.
-At the same time, more than half express concern about the impact of chatbots on future education but are less concerned about other AI-based language tools.
-More than sixty percent of students believe that the use of chatbots during exams is cheating, but the majority of students are against a ban on AI-based tools in education.
-Read more in the summary of the survey
+A survey conducted on the use and view of Chatbots and other tools based on artificial intelligence among students in Sweden found that the majority of students are positive about such tools and believe they make the learning process more efficient.
+At the same time, more than half expressed concern about the impact of chatbots on future education but were less concerned about other AI-based language tools.
+More than 60 per cent of students believe that the use of chatbots during exams is cheating, but the majority of students are against a ban on AI-based tools in education.
+Read more in the summary of the survey.

 The emergence of new and accessible tools has different implications for different subjects and disciplines.
-It is therefore important that the academic communities themselves assess the use of such tools in their subjects and study programs.
-Common to all is that legal frameworks, regulations for plagiarism and cheating, as well as citation must be respected.
+It is, therefore, important that the academic communities themselves assess the use of such tools in their subjects and study programs.
+Common to all is that legal frameworks, regulations for plagiarism and cheating, and citations must be respected.

 The impact of artificial intelligence tools for learning and teaching

-Generative models have a wide range of ways they can be used in a teaching and learning situation.
-The academic communities must themselves assess how and to what extent the tool can be used in their own subjects and study programs, and clarify the premises for use towards the students in course descriptions and relevant communication channels.
+Generative models can be used in a wide range of ways in teaching and learning.
+The academic communities must themselves assess how and to what extent the tool can be used in their own subjects and study programs and clarify the premises for use towards the students in course descriptions and relevant communication channels.
 Regardless of whether generative models are allowed in assessment, there are different ways students can use such models to acquire knowledge, skills, and general competence.
-Students can, for example, use such tools to summarise their lecture notes into coherent text, make flash cards, and as a sparring partner who can explain different parts of the curriculum.
+Students can, for example, use such tools for summarising their lecture notes into coherent text, make flashcards, and as a sparring partners who can explain different parts of the curriculum.
 Other examples can be that ChatGPT or similar can help a student by asking questions from a known curriculum or improving texts.

 In the example above, the students will have used generative models to acquire knowledge during self-study, which can then be used in an assessment.
-This can be compared to collaborating with other students, which is generally encouraged as part of self-study, but which is usually not allowed in assessment.
+This can be compared to collaborating with other students, which is generally encouraged as part of self-study but usually not allowed in assessment.
 In addition, the students will acquire skills in the use of this type of tool.

-In several subjects at UiB, ChatGPT has been used in teaching.
+ChatGPT has been used in teaching in several subjects at UiB.
 In the spring of 2023, the lecturer in INF100 spent time presenting what ChatGPT is, namely a language model, and that one should be careful to call it artificial intelligence.
 The lecturer showed the students good and bad answers to questions asked to ChatGPT, and the students were allowed to use ChatGPT in their answers as long as they cited the use and were certain they knew the subject well enough to assess the tool's accuracy.

 In INF250, the students who took the course in the spring of 2023 were asked to generate code using ChatGPT to visualize a dataset.
 The students were asked to deliver the code that ChatGPT produced, as well as a reflection on the experience of using ChatGPT, such as how easy/difficult it was to get the desired result, whether the code was correct, what the visualization looked like, etc.

 In the spring of 2023, the students in DIKULT304 worked with AI.
-Here, the students were made aware that ChatGPT and other AI models are tools with limitations.
-They discussed, for example, source criticism and referencing in artificial intelligence, as well as the AI model's tendency to hallucinate things that have not been said or done.
-In several subjects on Digital Culture, they use Spannagel's "Rules for Tools" as a guide for the use of ChatGPT and other AI models in their subjects.
+Here, they were made aware that ChatGPT and other AI models are tools with limitations.
+They discussed, for example, source criticism and referencing in artificial intelligence and the AI model's tendency to hallucinate things that have not been said or done.
+In several subjects on Digital Culture, they use Spannagel's "Rules for Tools" as a guide for using ChatGPT and other AI models in their subjects.

 In several subjects at the Faculty of Medicine, AI chatbots have been used to create suggestions for colloquium tasks, exam tasks, and quizzes.
-A specific example from the Faculty of Medicine is MED6, where the lecturer has generally addressed how artificial intelligence can be used in medicine, both what advantages it has, and what challenges it can pose.
+A specific example from the Faculty of Medicine is MED6, where the lecturer has generally addressed how artificial intelligence can be used in medicine, both its advantages and its challenges.

-The impact of artificial intelligence tools in assessment
+The impact of artificial intelligence tools on assessment

 The wide range of use of generative models becomes most evident in assessment situations.
-At the extremes, one finds on the one hand "no use" of generative models, and on the other hand "extensive use", where the generative model has produced the entire content.
-Depending on which stance one takes in one's own subject, there may arise grey areas for what is acceptable use.
-The use must in any case respect the current regulations for academic integrity and cheating, as well as citation
+At the extremes, one finds, on the one hand, "no use" of generative models, and on the other hand, "extensive use", where the generative model has produced the entire content.
+Depending on which stance one takes in one's own subject, grey areas may arise regarding what is acceptable use.
+The use must, in any case, respect the current regulations for academic integrity and cheating, as well as citation.

-Another example can be to use generative models to correct linguistic and grammatical errors.
-In an assessment situation where language and grammar are being assessed, one will probably not allow this, but in cases where there are other aspects of the students' learning outcomes that are being assessed, there may be room to allow the use of generative models for this.
+Another example is using generative models to correct linguistic and grammatical errors.
+In an assessment situation where language and grammar are being assessed, this will probably not be allowed, but in cases where other aspects of the students' learning outcomes are being assessed, there may be room to allow the use of generative models.

 A third way the student can use generative models is to ask the model to criticize or give feedback on submissions.
-If, as a teacher, you have published assessment criteria for a task, the students can use the assessment criteria along with what they themselves have written, and feed this into a model.
-The students can then ask the model to use the assessment criteria, the course description, and other relevant information and give feedback on form and content of an assignment.
+If, as a teacher, you have published assessment criteria for a task, the students can use the assessment criteria along with what they themselves have written and feed this into a model.
+The students can then ask the model to use the assessment criteria, the course description, and other relevant information and give feedback on the form and content of a submission.

 Depending on how one sets up the teaching and assessment in a subject, there will be very different issues one needs to think through.
 If generative models are allowed in a subject, should the students have to attach the conversations they have had with the models?
 When is this eventually to be done?
 And does the conversation log with the chatbot also become part of the basis for assessment?

-For other forms of assessment than school exams, one must therefore think through what tasks one gives the students, so that these cannot easily be answered by a generative model.
+For forms of assessment other than school exams, one must therefore think through what tasks one gives the students, so that these cannot easily be answered by a generative model.
 The University of Oslo has highlighted important implications this technology has for higher education and made suggestions for good assessment practices in the short and long term that cannot be answered by generative AI like ChatGPT.
-Read about the suggestions on this page: AI and implications for education
+You can read more about this on their website.

 What tools based on AI can I use?